bobsawey/clstrfck/embedding_experiments_1/cluster_embeddings/README.md

   --batch 1024 \
   --best-k --verbose
 ```

+---

-	•	Swap --model for any embedding GGUF you prefer.
+Swap --model for any embedding GGUF you prefer.

-	•	Raise or lower --batch as long as it exceeds your longest prompt tokens.
+Raise or lower --batch as long as it exceeds your longest prompt tokens.

-	•	--dump-embeddings out.jsonl will save every {text, embedding} line.
+--dump-embeddings out.jsonl will save every {text, embedding} line.

-This version avoids every issue we debugged:
-	•	uses a list for create_embedding
-	•	mean-pools token vectors → fixed-length row
-	•	catches JSON errors
-	•	optional down-projection (output_dim) if model supports it
-	•	simple, restart-safe JSONL dump
+---

-Happy clustering!
+happy clustering!